pavarnos/cleveryellowbox/README.md

   * Connect to ubnt cloud account so you can access it remotely
 * if this doesn't work, visit `/var/log/unifi` to look for error messages in the log files, or try `service unif status` which may hint at the problem
   * people frequently report problems with the wrong java version installed by default or with mongodb
-  * try `apt unstall openjdk-8-jre-headless` _first_ before installing unifi (java certificates get messed up if you install a newer jre. `update-ca-certificates` may help)
+  * try `apt install openjdk-8-jre-headless` _first_ before installing unifi
+  * java certificates sometimes get messed up if you install a newer jre.
+Try `update-ca-certificates`

 UniFi Controller Configuration (via the web interface)